kyle1320/kylecutler-com-static/README.md

 ### `content/`:

-Mostly intended for HTML page templates, but also allows for Javascript files and static content.

-All Pug templates will be converted to HTML and added to the output directory.

-All Javascript files will be transpiled to ES5 using Babel and output (with no bundling).

-All other content will be copied directly to the output folder.

-**Note:**
-The `content/` folder eliminates the technical need for the `assets/` folder.
-The presence of the `assets/` folder is intended to reduce clutter within the `content/` folder by separating out non-compiled items like fonts and images.
-It also makes it possible to have static assets that use compiled extensions like `.js` or `.pug`.
-Non-compiled items can still be present within the `content/` folder, in order to make deeply-nested assets more manageable.

-### `scripts/`:

-Intended for more advanced scripts.
-Supports a mix of Javascript and TypeScript files that will be bundled together using Rollup.

-All `.entry.{js,jsx,ts,tsx}` files within this folder and its subdirectories will be used as entry points to Rollup.
-Compiled scripts will not include the `.entry` suffix.

-Right now, the only entry points are `site.entry.js` and a few files in the `standalone/` folder.
-The idea behind this is that most pages on the site will include `site.js`, while any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.

-Each bundle will be transpiled to ES5 using Typescript (including JS files).
+Contains Pug, Javascript / TypeScript, and SASS sources.

+All Pug files are the entry points when compiling, and used to determine what scripts and stylesheets should be compiled.
+This works by first compiling the Pug into HTML and then scanning the HTML for script / stylesheet tags (resolved relative to the Pug source file, or to the `content/` root folder for absolute paths).
+The HTML is then output to the target directory.

-In addition, the name `__DEBUG__` can be used to determine whether the code is running in a development or production environment.
+Scripts are compiled using [Rollup](https://rollupjs.org), and support a combination of Javascript and TypeScript sources, as well as JSX / TSX compilation.
+In addition, the name `__DEBUG__` can be used to determine whether the code was compiled in a development or production environment.
 It can be used to allow conditional compilation of code, when used in the following way:

 ```javascript
 if (__DEBUG__) {